 Now what?
 Well, I'm finally going to work on the death penalty I told you about before; where death results in the loss of a life.
 You'll get three lives, and one life every 30 minutes.
 Each minute of this you bypass costs you two coins.
-So, to "buy" one life, you need to pay 360 coins (you can only buy a life if you have none left).
+So, to "buy" one life, you need to pay 60 coins.

-I also want to add free chest that you receive every 12 hours.
-Included in these gifts can be coins, materials, projectiles, and lives (multiple items can be included in these).
-I may add the purchasing of chests, too.
+I also want to add free gift that you receive every 24 hours.
+Included in these gifts can be coins, materials, projectiles, and maybe lives (multiple items can be included in these).
+I may add the purchasing of gifts, too.

 Another thing I've been thinking about for a while is the ability to sell items.
 With the addition of trophies, this is even more useful.
 Sure, trophies are cool, and you can use them to show off how good you are, but maybe you don't want them.
 So I want you to be able to sell them, along with projectiles and materials.